Disney Store: Online presence

 Online retail at The Walt Disney Company began on November 19, 1996, with the launch of The Disney Store Online.
 At the time, the business was under the Disney Online business unit.

 In 1998, the company purchased Infoseek, and that purchase included Starwave.
 With that purchase there were now many other online properties under Disney Online including Disney.com, DisneyStore.com, MrShowbiz.com, Family.com, Movies.com, ESPN.com, NFL.com, NASCAR.com, NHL.com, etc. This led to a new business named Buena Vista Internet Group (BVIG) which grouped all internet sites under one business unit.
 In 1999, the business was changed from BVIG to Go.com and was then spun that off as a tracking stock.
 Also in 1999 the DisneyStore.com business was moved under a business named Disney Direct Marketing (DDM).
 DDM was a business entity under the company's Disney Consumer Products (DCP) division and ran the Disney Catalog.
 At the same time all of this was happening, the team that ran the DisneyStore.com site also built and launched ESPNStore.com, NASCARStore.com, DisneyTickets.com and DisneyAuctions.com.

 Disney Auctions was created in October 2000 with a partnership between The Walt Disney Company and eBay.
-Items such as signs and ride vehicles from Disneyland and Walt Disney World were commonly sold as well as costume pieces and props from previously released movies from Walt Disney Studios.
+Items such as signs and ride vehicles from Disneyland Resort and Walt Disney World Resort were commonly sold as well as costume pieces and props from previously released movies from Walt Disney Studios.

 In 2001, DDM was moved directly under the control of The Disney Stores business.
 The sale of The Disney Stores to The Children's Place didn't include the sale of DDM but did include the sale of the DisneyStore.com domain name, so in 2004 DisneyStore.com was changed to DisneyDirect.com.

 In 2006, a complete rebranding was done.
 Disney Direct Marketing, Inc. was changed to Disney Shopping, Inc. (DSI), the domain was changed from DisneyDirect.com to DisneyShopping.com and the Disney Catalog business was shut down.
 In fall of 2006, Disney ended their partnership with eBay and moved the Disney Auctions website under its own banner.